 My apologies for the iPhone pictures of inferior quality, since I hadn’t charged my camera; the past few weeks have been very quiet on the subject of turtles, because March started off warm, but then turned rather cold.
 As a result, most of the turtles went back into hibernation…or that’s what we’re guessing, at least.
 Even in an enclosed courtyard, we still aren’t sure where they spend most of their time!
+I even remember the time when I did write my discussion post online that focus on turtles' build and habits.

 One turtle that did recently return to the surface was Opportunity, a juvenile offspring of Pickle and Mr. Putty.
 He appeared on April 11.
 This is actually the first turtle that we’ve seen from the Pickle-Mr. Putty family group, since all of the others who have come out so far have either been adults without any offspring (Bloopy Beans and Megan Spots) or turtles that are descended from Boxy and Yedlin.